isomerpages/govtech-stp/_rgl-china/00b-rgl-terms-and-conditions.md

 1. Upon arrival in Singapore, the traveller must undertake another COVID-19 PCR test, at his/her own cost, at the airport.

-2. The traveller is required to present the following documents (hard copy or electronic copy) at the Immigration:
+2. The traveller is required to present the following documents (hard copy or electronic copy) at Immigration:
 : a.
 Valid SafeTravel Pass approval letter for the intended week of travel;
 : b.
 Valid Visa (for visa-required passport holders);
 : c.
 Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, from a medical institution designated by the relevant provincial/municipal government in China;